-A sturdy outsole is the major feature that sets a hiking shoe apart from a sneaker or tennis shoe.
+A sturdy outsole is a major feature that sets a hiking shoe apart from a sneaker or tennis shoe.
 On a wide range of surfaces from loose scree to slick rock, a good hiking shoe will maintain reliable traction.

-Many hiking shoe soles are designed to specialize on certain types of terrain.
+Many hiking shoe soles are designed to specialize in certain types of terrain.
 If you’ll be regularly hiking through unstable surfaces like deep mud, you’ll want a sole with firm, large rubber lugs underfoot.

 If you plan to do a lot of scrambling and smearing your feet on slabs of rock, a soft and sticky rubber sole with a flat toe edge is the way to go.
 Many entry-level hiking shoes will include a versatile sole that will perform fairly well on any hiking surface.

 A shoe’s breathability comes from the materials that make up its construction.
 Areas of open synthetic mesh and woven nylon will greatly increase breathability.

 Meanwhile, large patches of leather and waterproof membranes like GORE-TEX will decrease breathability.
 A breathable shoe will feel cooler and less sweaty over the course of a rigorous hiking day.

 However, breathable shoes are more likely to soak through to your sock when hiking in the rain or trudging through puddles.
 Shoes billed as “waterproof” may feel hot and sweaty at times, but they also help keep mud and moisture from reaching your socks and feet.